Medical technology

 Many of the medical-technology companies in the capital region are small to medium in size and find themselves among world leaders in their respective segments.
 They benefit from excellent academic research and the various opportunities for cooperation with renowned research institutes and hospitals.

-The industry is very heterogeneous and covers a broad spectrum – ranging from software development for digital health solutions and imaging to the development of electromedical and medical devices to the manufacture of implants and medical aids for orthopedics and care.
+The industry is very heterogeneous and covers a broad spectrum – ranging from software development for digital health solutions and medical imaging to the development of electromedical and medical devices to the manufacture of implants and medical aids for orthopedics and care.

 Among the leading companies are, for example: